 Via Carota

-Via Carota is the brainchild of the two chefs behind Buvette and I Sodi, respectively — Jody Williams and Rita Sodi.
-When this restaurant opened in 2014 it was deemed an instant success — quickly rising to the top of any proper “best restaurants in Greenwich Village” list.
+Via Carota is the brainchild of the chefs behind Buvette (Jody Williams) and I Sodi (Rita Sodi).
+When the restaurant opened in 2014 it was an instant success — quickly rising to the top of any proper “best restaurants in Greenwich Village” list being lauded not only by the media, but by renowned NYC chefs.

-The restaurant is unapologetically Italian, and the authentic menu boasts traditional Italian dishes prepared to perfection.
+Unapologetically Italian, and the menu boasts traditional Italian dishes prepared to perfection.
 Aside from the pasta, I’d argue that the Polipo (grilled octopus) is a must-order whenever offered on the menu.
+Unfortunately, Via Carota is one of the hardest reservations to get in NYC, so set an alarm and load Resy at 10AM, 30 days before the day you want to dine there.

 I Sodi